ProvableHQ/leo/README.md

 ## 4. Flying Tour

 The best way to get to know Leo is by writing some code.
 We will fly through a high level overview of a Leo file.
-If you want to gain a deeper understanding of the Leo language, then check out the [developer docs](https://developer.aleo.org/developer/getting_started/overview)
+To gain a deeper understanding of the Leo language, then check out the [developer documentation](https://developer.aleo.org/developer/getting_started/overview)

 **Square Root Example**: Let's prove that we know the square root of a number.